Engineering with Accelerator Programme

 Overview

-Our Bachelor Degree Accelerator Programme (The Accelerator) is an alternative route to begin your degree offering direct entry to second-year study across our undergraduate degrees.
+The Engineering Bachelors Accelerator is an alternative route to begin your degree offering direct entry to second-year study across our undergraduate degrees.
+It provides you with foundational knowledge in engineering, where you can choose your courses depending on your specific interests and career aspirations.

-The Accelerator’s style of teaching will best prepare you for degree level studies with lectures, tutorials and seminars, encouraging independent thinking and developing your academic knowledge and skills.
+Get prepared for degree level studies with lectures, tutorials, and seminars, encouraging independent thinking and developing your academic knowledge and skills.

 The intensive and focused programme will enable you to: